-The Academy for Teachers offers the “On Teaching” Poem Prize in partnership with the Academy of American Poets, the largest membership-based nonprofit organization advocating for American poets and poetry.
-This unique prize encourages poetic expression about the rich experience of K-12 teaching and is awarded annually.
-The winning poem earns a $1,000 prize and is published in the Academy of American Poets’ popular Poem-a-Day series and on Poets.org.
-A finalist is also chosen and awarded $500.
+The Academy for Teachers offered the “On Teaching” Poem Prize in 2019 in partnership with the Academy of American Poets, the largest membership-based nonprofit organization advocating for American poets and poetry.
+This unique prize encouraged poetic expression about the rich experience of K-12 teaching.
+The winning poem earned a $1,000 prize and was published in the Academy of American Poets’ popular Poem-a-Day series and on Poets.org.
+A finalist was also chosen and awarded $500.

 Dante Di Stefano, first prize for “Prompts (for High School Teachers Who Write Poetry)”